bremsstrahlung-57/sunny/README.md

 - **ASCII Art:** Fun and informative ASCII art representing current weather conditions.
 - **Essential Info:** Get temperature (°C/°F), wind speed, and humidity.
 - **Terminal-Friendly:** Designed for a great experience in any terminal.
+- **5-Day Weather Forecast**: You can get a 5-day weather forecast.

 ## Installation 📦